It’s been a challenging time to recruit, but Rice basketball hasn’t slowed down. The Owls signed guard Noah Hutchins during the national slowdown.

 His visit during winter break and subsequent conversations helped foster a relationship with the staff that was essential to that choice.
 Hutchins felt like family, saying it was evident Rice “cared about me as a person and not just a basketball player on their team.”

 When he does get on the court, he aims to win.
 Hutchins won a state championship in high school and left as the Western New York High School Player of the Year before heading to IMG.
 He’s used to winning.
 “It’s all going to be different from here on out, in a good way,” he said.
-Rice fans would welcome a few more wins in 2020 and beyond.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Rice fans would welcome a few more wins in 2020 and beyond.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.